The Kashmir Conflict-

 exceed thousands killed: official statistics record 60 deaths.
 An underground

-War Council, organised by Akbar Jehan, the wife of Sheikh Abdullah,
+War Council, organized by Akbar Jehan, the wife of Sheikh Abdullah,

 resistance movements in Pakistani Occupied side, too, crush ruthlessly.
 An

-armed resistance mostly lead by ex-soldiers of British Indian crushed with full
+armed resistance mostly led by ex-soldiers of British India was crushed with full

 force by Pakistan Army during 1954/55.